terrytupano-cmyk/trendchart-flow/README.md

 ## Example Code
-The followin code is extracted from `UsersSticker.java` in test directory
+The followin code is extracted from `UsersSticker.java` in test directory.
 ```java
 public class UsersSticker extends Sticker {